Santiago J. Duckworth: Politician

-In April 1890, he accepted the position as Deputy City Clerk of Monterey.
-In July 1890, he made an unsuccessful run for the Republican Party's nomination to the California State Assembly from Monterey County.
-He ran again in November 1892 and was nominated by Judge R. B. Carpenter for Monterey and was elected as a Republican to the State Assembly.
-He was a member of the California State Assembly for the 61st district from January 2, 1893, to January 7, 1895.
+In April 1890, Duckworth accepted the position as Deputy City Clerk of Monterey, which he held until 1892.
+In the fall of 1892 he was elected to the California State Assembly as a member of the California State Assembly for the California's 61st State Assembly district from January 2, 1893, to January 7, 1895.
 He ran on the Republican ticket and was a Republican for most of his life.

 On March 19, 1898, Duckworth was appointed deputy collector of customs under Harry Chenoweth at Nogales, Arizona.

 Carmel City

-In 1887, he and his brother, Belesario Edward Duckworth, set up a real estate and insurance company, named Duckworth Brothers on Alvarado Street in Monterey.
-By February 1889, the business was renamed from Duckworth Bros. to D. J. Duckworth, Real-Estate, Insurance Agent.
-In December of that year he added "Notary Public" to the billing.
+In 1887, he and his brother, Belisario Duckworth, set up a real estate and insurance company, named Duckworth Brothers on Alvarado Street in Monterey.

-On January 9, 1888, the Pacific Improvement Company wanted to extend the railroad from Monterey to the Carmel River.
-Duckworth wanted to use this railway to establish a Catholic retreat near the Carmel Mission, in Carmel.
-The Catholic retreat would be like the Methodist colony already in Pacific Grove, California and would be called "Carmel City."
-This tract of land was known as Rancho Las Manzanitas.
-In 1888, Duckworth approached French businessman and Monterey businessman Honoré Escolle, with his plan of building the Catholic Community.

-On February 18, 1888, Escolle signed an agreement to sell 324 acre to Duckworth and his brother.
+On February 18, 1888, Escolle signed an agreement to sell 324 acre to Duckworth and his brother with the intention of dividing it into town lots.
 The land began at the top of the Carmel Hill and ran past Hatton Ranch, down through Ocean Avenue to Junipero Avenue.

 In March 1888, Duckworth authorized W. C. Little, of Monterey, to survey the Carmel property and write down a subdivision map of the townsite with 135 blocks divided into four tracks.
 On May 1, 1888, the map was registered with the County Recorder of Monterey County.
 Corner lots were twenty-five dollars and inside lots twenty dollars and business lots solf for fifty dollars.
 In July 1888, the sale of lots began.

 In 1889, Chinese workers began make the ground level at the end of the railway line.
 In April 1889, Duckworth placed an announcement in the local newspapers for the sale of Carmel lots, highlighting the advantages of the lots, access to the Southern Pacific railroad.
-Chinese and Hispanic laborers cleared shrubs and marked off the lots.
-Cottages were built and business were started.